garvit3835/how-to-guides/aviator-cli/how-to-guides/split-and-fold-pull-requests.md

 1. Split a large commit into multiple commits.
 2. Reorder and split commits into stacked branches.

-By using [Split a Commit feature](broken-reference), you can split a large commit into pieces.
+By using [<mark style="color:blue;">Split a Commit feature</mark>](splitting-a-commit.md), you can split a large commit into pieces.
 The guide below walks you through how to reorder and split those commits.

 ## Setup